 Nutrition Info (Approximate Values)

-This Basundi Recipe post from the archives (September 2014) has been updated and republished on 22 October 2021.
+This Basundi recipe from the archives first published in September 2014 has been updated and republished on May 2023.